-- 1. A grade point average of at least C+ in courses taken in the Department to date, including courses in the fall term of the first year, for which we have shadow grades.
-(We have no shadow grades from Spring 2020, so those courses will not be included in the grade point average.) - 2.
+- 1. A grade point average of at least C+ in courses taken in the Department to date, including courses in the fall term of the first year, for which we have shadow grades. - 2.
 At least one grade in courses taken in the Department to date at the B level.